hops/pack2/README.md

 # pack2

-pack2 is ment to be a replacement for iphelix's [PACK](https://github.com/iphelix).
+pack2 is meant to be a replacement for iphelix's [PACK](https://github.com/iphelix).
 This is a work in progress.
 Not all features are available and while being similiar some will differ slightly.

+## note

+It's in a totally unfinished state but I wanted to have it public before [CMIYC 2020](https://contest-2020.korelogic.com)

 # requirements

-You need Rust.
+You need to have Rust installed.
 The recommended way to do so is using [rustup](https://rustup.rs).

 # building